saraehutch94/github-workflow-documentation/README.md

 11.)
 Head to your forked repository on GitHub, and administer a **pull request**:

-- Make sure you make pull request from your **dev branch**
+- Make sure you make pull request to the **GitHub manager's master** from your **dev branch**
-- After you push to your dev branch, you may see a green box pop up on the GitHub manager's remote repo page, letting you know you can administer a pull request.
+- After you push to your dev branch, you may see a green box pop up on your remote repo page, letting you know you can administer a pull request to the GitHub manager's master.
 You can do this from here, OR
 - Underneath the nav options `Go to file`, `Add to file`, and the green button `Code`, there should be an option for clicking `Pull request`.
 You can do this here as well.
-- **Make sure you're comparing the GitHub manager's master with your dev branch**

 <br>